Shaheer-khan-github/Reshaping-Data-with-pandas/README.md

 # Reshaping-Data-with-pandas
 This is the 4th or final course of "Importing &amp; Cleaning Data with Python",  SKILL TRACK of Data Camp.
+The other 3 courses of the Skill Track are already uploaded by other people but I couldn't find this last course that's why I uploaded it here.

 The course outline of this course is given below regarding each chapter.